Because it’d been 21 years since I last climbed Mt. Fuji, I joked with

 of the nearby peaks in the Northern Japan Alps

-(北アルプス), Southern Japan Alps (南アルプス), & Central Japan Alps (中央アルプス)
+(北アルプス), Southern Japan Alps (南アルプス), and Central Japan Alps (中央アルプス)

 take your breath away.

-And I feel especially blessed w/ the weather on this trip, and because
+And I feel especially blessed with the weather on this trip, and

 southern exposure of the Fujinomiya